 - Apartment landlord

 - Maintenance company

 While everyone has a duty to walk carefully and watch where they are going, property owners have a duty of care to maintain the premises for their tenants, employees, and guests.
-If you fell from winter weather dangers and believe that you have a Georgia premises liability case, you need to get medical care and call a skilled Atlanta slip and fall lawyer at the Law Offices of Shane Smith to find out about your rights.
+If you fell from winter weather dangers and believe that you have a Georgia premises liability case, you need to get medical care and call a skilled Atlanta slip and fall lawyer at Shane Smith Law to find out about your rights.
 Call 770-HURT-999 for a complimentary case consultation today.